OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 The Microsoft 365 developer subscription is only offered in English.

+## How do I leave the Microsoft 365 Developer Program?

+If you decide that you no longer want to participate in the Microsoft 365 Developer Program, you can end your subscription and leave the program.

+  > [!WARNING]
+  > The following steps will erase all of your profile information.
+You will lose any data stored in your developer subscription that is not backed up elsewhere.

+1. Sign in to the Microsoft 365 Developer Program.

+2. Choose **Delete Profile**.

+3. In the **Delete Profile** confirmation box, choose **Delete**.

 ## Support

 If you have issues setting up your subscription, see the following support resources: